 Laurel Consuelo Broughton

-Two perpendicular shed forms connect to become a new poolside home in Malibu, California completed in 2016.
+Two perpendicular shed forms connect to become a new groundup poolside estate in Malibu, California completed in 2016.

 In progress.
 The addition of a new kitchen, library, gardens and new gate house (accessory dwelling unit / ADU) to complete a 1939 compound in the Angelino Heights Historic District in Los Angeles.

 WELCOMECOMPANIONS is a design project that reinterprets everyday sartorial accessories and objects through a formal and surrealist lens.
 The project seeks to inject a sense of play, suspense and narrative into the objects we interact with and depend on on a daily basis.
 It suggests the novelty that in our accessories, function is not wholly dependent on utilitarian form.